Torleif Ericson

-Torleif Erik Oskar Ericson, born November 2, 1930 in Lund, is a Swedish nuclear theoretical physicist.
+Torleif Erik Oskar Ericson (born November 2, 1930) is a Swedish nuclear theoretical physicist.
 He is known for 'Ericson fluctuations' and the 'Ericson-Ericson Lorentz-Lorenz effect'.
 His research has nurtured the link between nuclear and particle physics.

 Biography

 Career

 Ericson studied physics at Lund University, from where he obtained his PhD, under the supervision of Ben Mottelson at the Nordic Institute for Theoretical Physics (Nordita), in 1958.

 Ericson held positions as a postdoctoral researcher and an instructor at MIT and as Visiting scientist at Berkeley from 1959 to 1960.

 Following he joined CERN’s Theory Division, first as a fellow, and then as a staff member in 1962.
 He was recruited by the Director-General, V. F. Weisskopf, as the theoretical interface between particle and nuclear physics.

 Sabbatical year 1969/70 at MIT.

 Invited guest professor at Geneva, Lausanne, Louvain, Tokyo and Uppsala.

 Adjunct professor at Uppsala University from 1993 within the framework of CERN's collaboration with Member States.

-Official retirement from CERN in 1995, but still emeritus.
+Official retirement from CERN in 1995, but still emeritus (honorary member of the personnel).

 Research contributions

 Moving from MIT to Berkeley he wrote two papers in which he predicted what later became known as 'Ericson fluctuations' and today is considered a prime example of quantum chaos.
 Initially the idea was met with resistance.
 However, the prediction stimulated in a large number of nuclear reaction studies, as reviewed a few years later with Mayer-Kuckuk, and Ericson continued to develop the consequences in depth in a series of articles.

 In 1963, Ericson, after an initiative by A. de-Shalit and V.F.
 Weisskopf, organised an international conference on high-energy physics and nuclear structure.
-The meeting turned out to be of significant importance both for Ericson's own career and the development of this scientific area.
+The meeting turned out to be of significant importance both for Ericson's own career and the development of this field, as a new branch of nuclear physics.
 The conference series, later generally referred to as PANIC, was the start of the field interfacing nuclear and particle physics and has developed into a triennial event.
 The series is sponsored by the International Union of Pure and Applied Physics and has been going on since then.

-Ericson, together with his wife Magda Ericson, were among the first to focus on the interaction of pions with nuclei and to study a regime that was intermediate between the low energies of traditional nuclear physics and elementary particles of higher energies.
+In the 1960's much information in this field came from exotic atoms.
+This was limited but precise information.
+In this context Ericson studied how nuclei and particles manifest dielectric constants and magnetic susceptibilities in external fields.
+Furthermore, Ericson, together with his wife Magda Ericson, were among the first to focus on the interaction of pions with nuclei and to study a regime that was intermediate between the low energies of traditional nuclear physics and elementary particles of higher energies.
+In particular the Ericsons realized that the pion behavior in nuclei is changed and that this produces major effects.
+This became known as the 'Ericson-Ericson Lorentz-Lorenz effect' and has later influenced other areas of many-body physics.

-Ericson is also recognized for his elucidation of the pionic influence on the properties of the deuteron.